Chapter 171 — Driver's License

 School or Instructor License Denial or Revocation

-The commissioner can revoke or refuse to issue or renew a driving school or instructor license if the applicant has not …
+The commissioner can revoke or refuse to issue or renew a driving school or instructor license if the applicant or …

 171.39